Replacement Windows

 We all know prevention is better than cure, so regular maintenance – treating small instances of rot before it takes over, painting and checking the glazing, can avoid many problems down the road.

-If the casement itself shows signs of rot that cannot be treated locally, but the frame itself still has its integrity, then just replacing the casements can be relatively cost effective and potentially much safer than considering a uPVC replacement – even if planning permission were to be granted which is unlikely in the conservation area.
+If the casement itself shows signs of deterioration that cannot be realistically treated, but the frame itself still has its integrity, then just replacing the casements can be relatively cost effective .

 Why these houses may require a different approach – beware!

 The bay windows are a structural element and are basically a frame that is supporting all the masonry above.
-When a fitter replaces an entire bay window, theyt will typically prop up the internal ceiling before removing the structural window.
+When a fitter replaces an entire bay window, they will typically prop up the internal ceiling before removing the structural window.
 They do this with props holding up a plank that runs parallel to the window and so perpendicular to the joists above.
-However John Smith style houses often have joists which are parallel to the front of a bay rather than perpendicular to it, and unless they check, the fitter might assume otherwise and place the plank parallel with and between two joists, so that when the old supporting window is removed, all the weight of the bay above rests on the old lathe and plaster ceiling.
-This has actually happened (see below)
+However John Smith style houses often have joists which are parallel to the front of a bay rather than perpendicular to it, and unless they check, the fitter might assume otherwise and place the plank parallel with and between two joists, so that when the old supporting window is removed, all the weight of the bay above rests on the old lathe and plaster ceiling which will destroy the ceiling.
+This has actually happened, see below

 Repair or Replace?